zachsupwork/chatter-list/README.md

 ## How can I deploy this project?

+Simply open [Lovable](https://lovable.dev/projects/d8fd5391-b09b-4cfa-a9d3-9b893142a2c0) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
+Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)